fabritrv/SESC/README.md

 **NOTE**:
 Still WIP.
 If you got your source codes through a different source it should still work, and it should also work with different data types but I haven't tested these options.
+For any question, clarification or need (especially if you need contracts source codes etc.) email me and I will hit you back!